-The notice of call shall indicate the place and times at which all the documents required by law or the Articles of Association in connection with the general meeting are to be made available to the shareholders, without prejudice to the right of all shareholders to request and receive the documents, free of charge.
+The notice of call shall indicate the place and times at which all the documents required by law or the Articles of Association in connection with the general meeting are to be made available to the shareholders, without prejudice to the right of all shareholders to request and receive remittance of the documents, free of charge.

-3. If the general meeting, duly called, is not held on first call and no date has been indicated in the notice for convening on second call, the latter must be announced, subject to the same requisites as the notice of call to the first meeting, within fifteen days after the date of the inquorate meeting and at least ten days prior to the date of the meeting on second call.
+3. If a duly called general meeting is not held on first call and no date has been indicated in the notice for convening on second call, the latter must be announced, subject to the same requisites as the notice of call to the first meeting, within fifteen days after the date of the inquorate meeting and at least ten days prior to the date of the meeting on second call.

 Article 4 bis.
-Right to request the calling of a general meeting, add items to the agenda and submit new proposed resolutions
+Right of minority shareholders to request the calling of a general meeting, add items to the agenda and propose new resolutions

-The directors shall call general meetings whenever so requested by one or several shareholders representing at least five per cent of the capital, stating in their request the business to be transacted.
+The directors shall call general meetings whenever so requested by one or several shareholders representing at least three per cent (3%) of the capital, stating in their request the business to be transacted.
 In this case, the general meeting shall be held within two months after the date on which the directors have been required through notarial channels to call it, necessarily including on the agenda the business stated in the request.

-Shareholders representing at least five per cent of the capital may also request the publication of a supplementary notice of call to the annual general meeting, including one or more additional items on the agenda, provided the new items are accompanied by an explanation or, as the case may be, a justified proposed resolution.
+Shareholders representing at least three per cent (3%) of the capital may also request the publication of a supplementary notice of call to the annual general meeting, including one or more additional items on the agenda, provided the new items are accompanied by an explanation or, as the case may be, a justified proposed resolution.
 Under no circumstances may this right be exercised in respect of extraordinary general meetings.

-This right shall be exercised by sending attested notice, to be received at the registered office within five days after publication of the notice of call.
+This right shall be exercised by sending verifiable notice, to be received at the registered office within five days after publication of the notice of call.
 The supplementary notice shall be published at least fifteen days prior to the date for which the general meeting has been called.
-If the supplementary notice is not published within this time the general meeting may be declared null and void.
+Failure to publish the supplementary notice within this time will be grounds for challenging the validity of the general meeting.

-Similarly, shareholders representing at least five per cent of the capital may, within five days after publication of the notice of call, submit well-founded proposed resolutions on business included or that should be included in the agenda for the general meeting called.
+Similarly, shareholders representing at least three per cent (3%) of the capital may, within five days after publication of the notice of call, propose well-founded resolutions on business included or that should be included in the agenda for the general meeting called.
 The company shall ensure that these proposed resolutions and any documents attached thereto are distributed among the remaining shareholders in pursuance of applicable laws and regulations.